ambitioninc/gclient-service-account-auth/docs/quickstart.rst

 Analytics Read/Write
     Created with ``AuthorizedService('proj-id', 'analytics', 'v3')``.

-For many of those not listed here, suport is as simple as providing the correct scope url for the api.
+For many of those not listed here, support is as simple as providing the correct scope url for the API.
 Contributions are appreciated, even as simple as filing an issue.
 See :ref:`contributing`.